electric-sql/pglite/packages/pglite-cli/README.md

 absolute `HOME`, `PGPASSFILE`, `PGSERVICEFILE`, and `PGSYSCONFDIR` paths.
 A relative output or archive path therefore resolves inside the current working directory; arbitrary host paths are not implicitly mounted.

+## Distribution size

+The umbrella package contains only the CLI and re-export layer (about 26 KB as an npm tarball).
+Its installed dependencies carry the implementation: the current core tarball is about 22.0 MB compressed, the complete tools tarball is about 2.92 MB, and the server wrapper is about 33 KB.
+Tool-by-tool raw and gzip costs are published in the `@electric-sql/pglite-tools` README.
+Ordinary `@electric-sql/pglite` root imports do not load the opt-in postmaster assets, and core does not contain the client-tool artifacts.